Nick-Chapman/beeb/README.md

 - Use self-mod code for sprite data access avoiding x-index for FX.
 - Have more than one object (test with tab-key to switch which is controlled by keys).
 - Support multi sprite columns, using rightCoarse(or the like) for adjust.
+- Support sprite columns of any depth

 TODO:
+- show raster position during sprite plot
+- improve vsync with timer
 - Disconnect keys from direct position control; go via intermediate speed.
 - Code (initial) compute of A(hi/lo) from x/y-coarse.
-- Support sprite columns of any depth, with self-mod to update screen-pointer.
+- use self-mod-code to update screen-pointer.